Skip to main content

 Today, Ratliff serves as the founding president of the nonprofit Kentucky Old-Time music, which provides infrastructure for grassroots traditional arts gatherings statewide, program director of WMMT FM, and manager of Appalshop’s Traditional music Project.

-[ID: A group of musicians performs on stage.
-From right to left: a woman holds a banjo; Brett plucks at a fiddle with his fingers, while the bow dangles in front of him; a woman plays the double bass, a man with a guitar strums.]
+A group of musicians performs on stage.
+From left to right: a woman holds a banjo; Brett plucks at a fiddle with his fingers, while the bow dangles in front of him; a woman plays the double bass, a man with a guitar strums.

-[ID: Brett wears a black shirt and stands against a black background, playing banjo and singing into a microphone.
-His hands are blurred from the motion of playing. ]
+Brett Ratliff wears a black shirt and stands against a black background, playing banjo and singing into a microphone.
+His hands are blurred from the motion of playing.

-[ID: A photograph of a group of people sitting in a circle of folding chairs, each holding a banjo and looking down at the instrument in concentration.]
+A photograph of a group of people sitting in a circle of folding chairs, each holding a banjo and looking down at the instrument in concentration.